mkb9559/Simscape-Quadrotor/README.md

 # Requirement
- - Your Matlab version should be higher than Matlab 2019a (The author developed this model on Matlab 2019a.
+ - Your Matlab version should be Matlab 2019a or higher.
+(The author developed this model on Matlab 2019a.
 Hence, I suggest you use the same version.)

 # Preview